hina-shah/healdata-utils/docs/index.md

 ### Python

 While the HEAL Data Utilities should be compatible with most versions of Python, you can download the latest version of Python [here](https://www.python.org/downloads/) and install it on your local computer.
-We recommend installing Python version 3.10 or higher.
+We recommend installing Python version 3.10.

 ## Installation

 To install the latest official release of healdata-utils, from your computer's command prompt, run:

-`pip install healdata-utils --pre` (**NOTE: currently in pre-lease**)
+`pip install healdata-utils`

 OR for the most up-to-date unreleased version run: